Issues

 Similarity Heuristics in the Indian Far Right: How the RSS Obscures Its Operational Scale

-We are pleased to announce the latest publication in the Journal of Right-Wing Studies titled Similarity Heuristics in the Indian Far Right: How the RSS Obscures Its Operational Scale by University of Western Australia political scientist Felix Pal.
+We are excited to announce the latest publication in the Journal of Right-Wing Studies titled Similarity Heuristics in the Indian Far Right: How the RSS Obscures Its Operational Scale by University of Western Australia political scientist Felix Pal.
 The Rashtriya Swayamsevak Sangh (RSS) is one of the world's largest far-right organizations, known for its disciplined public image and Hindu nationalist agenda.
 This article investigates how the RSS masks its extensive operations through a crafted public image of unity and discipline.
 Pal reveals the dual structure of the RSS, with the visible cadre RSS and the managerial RSS, which coordinates a vast network of affiliates.
 This approach allows the RSS to maintain a façade of unity while managing diverse operations.
 Read the full article here.

 The Menace of Globalism: Merwin K. Hart and Nationalist Conservatism, 1930–1960